richwells/rw-jekyll/_posts/tumblr/2013-04-03-the-ingles.md

 - illustration
 img: the-ingles.jpg
 intro:
-  "A while back my friend Gaz approached me and asked if I would paint a picture of his house with words on top of it as a surprise birthday gift for his wife.
+  "A while back my friend Gaz approached me and asked if I would paint a picture of his house with words on top of it.
 Not what I normally do but I had some free time and thought I’d say yes."
 ---
-A while back my friend Gaz approached me and asked if I would paint a picture of his house with words on top of it as a surprise birthday gift for his wife.
+A while back my friend Gaz approached me and asked if I would paint a picture of his house with words on top of it.
 Not what I normally do but I had some free time and thought I’d say yes.

 ![Painting/collage for the Ingles]({{ site.baseurl }}/downloads/the-ingles.jpg)

 The words are different Bible verses that mean something to them and are all kind of related to the house in some way.
-A while back they moved from a quite nice part of Sheffield to a fairly rough part of the city with an Eden team, and they do lots of great things with young people on the streets.
+A while back they moved from a quite nice part of Sheffield to a fairly rough part of the city with an [Eden team](http://www.message.org.uk/category/eden/), and they do lots of great things with young people on the streets.
 An inspirational couple!